A Patagonian adventure with channel cruises, glacier visits and luxury national-park campsites

 Day by day itinerary

-After you’ve settled, a half-day city tour will introduce you to the sights and Latin sounds of Buenos Aires.
-There’s artsy La Boca with its brightly painted houses, the central monuments and the pretty colonial architecture of San Telmo before you reach Recoleta’s grand cathedrals and cemeteries.
-The tour will end with shopping opportunities at bohemian markets and the Buenos Aires Design Centre.
-In the evening you’ll enjoy a cabaret show at Faena Hotel.
-Its stage framed by red and gold, the night offers the chance to experience Argentine tango at its very best, accompanied by a live orchestra, dinner and a selection of local wines.
+After touching down, a private transfer will bring you to your centrally located boutique hotel.
+You’ll then enjoy a private city tour.
+There’s artsy La Boca with its brightly painted houses and the pretty colonial architecture of San Telmo before you reach Recoleta’s grand cathedrals and cemeteries.
+End with the city’s bohemian markets and the Buenos Aires Design Centre before enjoying a day at leisure and a cabaret show at Faena Hotel.
+You’ll witness Argentine tango at its best, accompanied by a live orchestra, dinner and a selection of local wines.

-On day five, you’ll fly to Ushuaia on Patagonia’s southern tip.
-Perhaps take advantage of this adventure sports hub – there’s everything from skiing and hiking to sailing and even scuba diving – or head out of town on an optional narrow gauge, steam railway trip through the surrounding mountains.
+On day five, you’ll bookend your flight down to Ushuaia with private transfers, arriving in Patagonia’s remote south to spectacular mountain views from your architect-designed accommodation.
+Here, contemporary rooms, fine-dining restaurants and infinity hot tubs look out to the alpine meadows and jagged peaks that frame the Beagle Channel.
+You might also want to take advantage of this adventure sports hub; there’s everything from skiing and hiking to sailing and even scuba diving.
+Or, head out of town on a narrow-gauge, steam railway trip through the surrounding mountains.

 Meals: B L D